 \The PHA will notify the family in writing or by phone at least two (2) days prior to the inspection.
+Phone notification of less than two (2) days will be permitted with family approval.

 Inspection: The family is notified of the date and time of the inspection appointment by mail, or phone.
 If the family is unable to be present, they must reschedule the appointment so that the inspection is completed within ten (10) business days.